spring-projects/spring-integration-samples/basic/testing-examples/readme.txt

 This test case shows both unit testing a custom router class as well as testing it within a Spring Integration flow fragment.

+A second filter is defined, that uses a discard channel for filtered messages.

 ...filter.PetFilterTests.java